 Drive out of the parking area over to East Lulworth on the B3070 and just past the village is a narrow country lane branching off left.
 This takes you through a Ministry of Defence area which may be closed off to the public if live firing is going on!
 This is your route to Corfe Castle so if the gate is shut drive off on the B3070 and journey via Holme Lane and Stoborough Green.
 If the lane is open take the clifftop drive and eventually onto the Isle of Purbeck with the roads meeting up alongside the impressive ruins of Corfe Castle.

 The stark but imposing ruins of the castle stand crowning a small hill on the edge of the pretty stone clad village of Corfe Castle itself.
 The castle was one of many built on the orders of William the Conqueror after his invasion in 1066.
 Wishing to control the population and impose his laws on his newly conquered subjects he went on a massive castle building programme, ordering the construction of over 700 fortifications in his 20 year reign.
 Many of these were simple wooden affairs standing on top of an earth mound and Corfe Castle was no exception.
 It was rebuilt in stone over successive centuries and its end came in the Civil Wars when it was attacked in 1643 and again in 1645.
 Access to the ruins can be made from the National Trust car park as you enter the village from the north on the A351.
-Railway fans may wish to park over by the railway station where steam hauled trains run from Wareham to the seaside at Swanage.
+Alternatively head right into village by making a right turn after the Greyhound Inn then head down West Street.
+There are a cluster of one-hour parking bays below St Edward's Church, close enough to the National Trust gift shop, the model village and the town museum located in the country's "smallest town hall".
+If you can't get a slot here or you want to stay longer than an hour continue down charming West Street and turn right at the end to use a pay and display car park.
+Railway fans may wish to venture over to the railway station where steam hauled trains run from Wareham to the seaside at Swanage.

 At the end of the B3351 you will join the queue of vehicles ready to cross the mouth of Poole Herbour by ferry to Sandbanks on the other side.
 This large but very shallow natural harbour claims to be the second largest natural harbour in the world after the one in Sydney, Australia.
 Troops left from here by boat to the beaches of Normandy during the D-Day landings in June 1944.
 A £4.50 fee is charged for camper vans to make the short journey, dodging larger ferries from Poole to the Channel Islands and Cherbourg in France.
 The harbour and its islands can be seen on your left as you make the crossing, the largest and most visible of the these islands is the heavily wooded Brownsea Island.